How the Interfaith Chapel at the University of Rochester has acted as an inclusive space of beauty for all beliefs

 Admittedly, I was a bit naive about what leading the Chapel might entail–but, that’s precisely why we do this blog.

-The U of R has a diverse student population, so providing space for every belief on campus can get tricky.
+The University of Rochester has a diverse student population, so providing space for every belief on campus can get tricky.
 Denise could’ve easily explained that to us any day of the year, but we happened to be there during Passover.
 All of the normal considerations of accommodating so many different practices changes up a little with certain holidays.

 The space where Muslims pray is needed by Jewish students who need a larger kitchen than they normally use.
 Plus, that kitchen needs to be 100% kosher for the whole week.
 To accommodate that, the Muslims move to another area, which doesn’t have open floor space.
 That means rearranging all the furniture to have enough room to pray on the floor.
 The Christian students normally using the space where the Muslims are get moved to another room.